youngo3/Toy/README.md

 ## To be added or modified.
 - [x] ~~when button is focused, outline: 0;~~
-- [ ] details about respoinsive web.(now, only available on desktop)
+- [ ] details about responsive web.(now, only available on desktop)
 - [x] ~~more animations. > add youtube instead of animation~~